Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Gifts That Won't Kill Your Budget

 In the world of DIY, cordless is king.
-No power cord to trip on, or find out that your extension cord is three feet too short to reach your project.
+No power cord to trip on or finding out that your extension cord is three feet too short for your project.
 The convenience of battery powered tools is enormous, and anyone that is serious about DIY has a collection of them.

 I, like many other DIYers, choose Ryobi cordless tools for three reasons: Ryobi has the largest selection of cordless tools of any brand, they are inexpensive compared to major brands, and they are stocked at Home Depot.
 Lowes, the other big box store, sells Kobalt brand, which is just as good but has less selection.

-Hands down this is the best Ryobi product I have ever purchased.
+This is hands down the best Ryobi product I have ever purchased.
 One of the most frustrating issues when tackling a project is not being able to see what the heck you are doing.
-Larger area lights are ok, but every time I use one it does a better job of blinding me than illuminating the work.
+Larger area lights are ok, but every time I use one, it does a better job of blinding me than illuminating the work.
 This tool will direct the light where you need it.
-It has three levels of brightness, has a hook so you can hang it and can tilt to just about any angle.
+It has three levels of brightness, has a hook so you can hang it, and can tilt to just about any angle.
 The LED lights consume little power making it last hours between battery switch outs.
 It's a hybrid tool, so if you don't need it to be mobile, you can plug it into an extension cord.
-An added benefit, proper lighting will cut down on the cussing that accompanies most DIY projects.
+As an added benefit, proper lighting will cut down on the cussing that accompanies most DIY projects.

 The one thing every cordless power tool enthusiast needs are extra batteries.
-The batteries have a long life, but all eventually wear out, and when attacking a large project, it seems you are always swapping batteries between tools as you use them.
+The batteries have a long life, but all will eventually wear out.
+When attacking a large project, it seems you are always swapping batteries between tools as you use them.
 An extra battery can go a long way towards making a project less of a hassle.